 Attention deficit hyperactivity disorder, or ADHD, which affects almost two million children, has existed for generations and is grossly misdiagnosed.
-But until this November we were no closer to being able to objectively diagnose those who really have it than we were a half century ago.
+Although challenges remain, we are a bit closer to being able to objectively diagnose the disorder than we were a half century ago.
 Included: Strategies for teaching students with ADHD, and resources for additional information.

 "My sixteen-year-old identical twin brothers were identified as having attention deficit disorder," says thirteen-year-old Jenny W. "They were diagnosed at a young age and put on Ritalin.
 However, this just worsened the problem.
 The medicine made them talk, move, and think slowly.
 The other kids made fun of them because of that."

 "They stayed on [Ritalin] a few years," adds Jenny.
 "In pictures you could see they look drugged.
 They're better now.
 They're off the drugs and have learned other ways to adapt.
 They look and act more normal now, but that experience messed up their self-confidence."

 "There is a real danger in misdiagnosing children," Carolee Malen, a therapist at a residential treatment center in Milwaukee, told the Milwaukee Sentinel.
 If a child is impulsive, talkative, irritable, has poor academic performance, cognitive impairment, low-self esteem, and difficulty with peer relationships; he is frequently assumed to have ADHD.
 But a child who is depressed, has bi-polar disorder, a form of autism called Asperger's syndrome, post traumatic stress, lead poisoning, or even chronic ear infections can act out in much the same way.

 "My cousin has ADHD," says eleven-year-old Harry J. "He takes Ritalin, but he seems the same to me even when he forgets to take it."